davisagli/documentation/develop/addons/schema-driven-forms/intro.rst

    widget, or specifying relative field ordering.
 We will use *plone.autoform* in this tutorial to simplify form setup.
 -  `plone.directives.form`_ provides tools for registering forms using convention-over-configuration instead of ZCML.
-We will use *plone.directives.form* to configure our forms in this manual.
+It is not officially supported and will not be discussed in this manual.

 A note about versions
 ---------------------